Mykolazaz/vilnius-home-price/README.md

 # Apartment Prices in Vilnius

 This is a Python data scraping and analysis project with Selenium & Pandas.
-It is currently in development.

 The main goal of this project is to **predict** apartment prices in Vilnius based on area, floor, location, proximity to amenities and text descriptions in listings.